-Figure 9 The fiducial fibre optic should be threaded very carefully through the Swage fitting and up to the photocathode pack.
+Figure 9 The fiducial fibre optic should be threaded very carefully through Swage fitting and up to the photocathode pack.
 There is a slot in the grounded central lens to retain the fibre.
 Do not bend the fibre excessively.
-If you are unhappy about fitting it this way, loosen photocathode the pack and raise it as necessary to assist fitting the fibre.
-Tighten the swage fitting to achieve a vacuum seal on the fibre assembly.

-assembly can be fitted either way around (w.r.t. the tube axis) with the clamp assembly either side of the scraper ring.
+If you are unhappy about fitting it this way, loosen photocathode pack and raise it as necessary to assist fitting the fibre.
+Tighten the swage fitting to assembly can be fitted either way around (w.r.t. the tube axis) with the clamp assembly either side of the scraper ring.
 Use which ever suits the application best.